- Sit on chair or bench with lower leg secured under low over

 Chair Sit-up apparatus.
 Rectus Abdominis and Obliques only

-to stabilize pelvis and waist during hip flexion.
+and waist during hip flexion.
 See Spot

 Reduction Myth and Lower

 - Movement can be made easier by placing arms further down